spatie/crawler/README.md

 [![StyleCI](https://styleci.io/repos/45406338/shield)](https://styleci.io/repos/45406338)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/crawler.svg?style=flat-square)](https://packagist.org/packages/spatie/crawler)

 This package provides a class to crawl links on a website.
+Under the hood Guzzle promises are used to [crawl multiple urls concurrently](http://docs.guzzlephp.org/en/latest/quickstart.html?highlight=pool#concurrent-requests).

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).